MatteoMonacis/Personal-Portfolio/README.md

 #### Objective of the project

 This project focused on two main tasks applied to SMS messages: detecting spam and discovering recurring topics.
 For spam detection, three models were trained on a large dataset of about 67,000 messages and then tested on a separate, well-known benchmark to check how well they generalize to unseen data.
 All models shared the same text representation to make the comparison fair.
-For topic modeling, only non-spam messages were kept, and two methods designed for very short texts were used to uncover the main themes hidden in the data.
+For topic modeling, only non-spam messages were kept and two methods designed for very short texts were used to uncover the main themes hidden in the data.

 #### Tools used

 - Classification: XGBoost, CNN–LSTM, and CNN–BiLSTM.
 - Text representation: Pre-trained 300-dimensional GloVe embeddings.

 #### Project repository: **[Explore the complete SMS Spam Detection and Topic Modeling Using Machine Learning and Deep Learning project](https://github.com/MatteoMonacis/SMS-Spam-Detection-and-Topic-Modeling-Using-Machine-Learning-and-Deep-Learning)**